Eva Gore-Booth: Sexuality

-Both Eva and Esther worked with a team of professionals to establish and edit Urania, a sexual politics journal that was circulated between 1916 and 1940.
+Both Gore-Booth and Roper worked with a team of professionals to establish and edit Urania, a sexual politics journal that was circulated between 1916 and 1940.
 The formation was due to the editors being connected through a feminist revolutionary group known as the Aëthnic Union which was formed in 1911.
 Urania was a radical journal that contributed to the discussion on sexual politics of the Suffrage era.
 It was established to document and enhance the progress of the first wave feminist movement.
 Its aim was to promote the elimination of the glorification of heterosexual marriage and sex and gender distinctions altogether.
 It also became a point of reference for those worldwide who shared the editors' radical, Uranian Philosophy.
-'Sex is an Accident' a term coined by Eva regarding biological gender distinction was used to sum up the Uranian philosophy.
+'Sex is an Accident' a term coined by Gore-Booth regarding biological gender distinction was used to sum up the Uranian philosophy.

 The journal for most of its publication was privately circulated worldwide but was sent free to anyone who requested it to establish a network and register of supporters.
-Eva was seen as the figure head and founder of this journal as it tied into her theosophical feminist beliefs.
+Gore-Booth was seen as the figure head and founder of this journal as it tied into her theosophical feminist beliefs.
 Urania was ranged from eight to sixteen pages of compositions, magazines clippings, extracts and reports about sex changes and scientific methods, lesbian women in history as well as challenging and overcoming society's gender norms.

 Urania monitored birth and marriage rates worldwide and celebrated when the rates fell.
 It also promoted the idea of same-sex love being the ideal particularly between females and it being spiritual in nature rather than physical.
-Throughout all this discussion Eva was noted in Urania as an inspiration and her words and her poetry was quoted in it long after her death.
+Throughout all this discussion Gore-Booth was noted in Urania as an inspiration and her words and her poetry was quoted in it long after her death.

-Eva is buried alongside Esther in Hampstead in England and her tombstone reads "Life that is Love is God".
+Gore-Booth is buried alongside Roper in Hampstead in England and her tombstone reads "Life that is Love is God".

-Despite the debate on her sexuality Eva Gore-Booth has been honoured for her work by the LGBT community including an award in her honour at the Dublin Gay Theatre Festival.
-Eva has also been acknowledged by the Irish Congress of Trade Unions as LGBT and Worker's Rights role model.
+Despite the debate on her sexuality Gore-Booth has been honoured for her work by the LGBT community including an award in her honour at the Dublin Gay Theatre Festival.
+She has also been acknowledged by the Irish Congress of Trade Unions as LGBT and Worker's Rights role model.
+Along with Cumann na mBan revolutionary lesbians Kathleen Lynn and Madeleine ffrench-Mullen, Margaret Skinnider and Nora O'Keeffe, and Elizabeth O'Farrell and Julia Grenan, Gore-Booth was featured in a 2023 TG4 documentary about "the radical queer women at the very heart of the Irish Revolution": Croíthe Radacacha (Radical Hearts).